 30. What are the main alternative dispute resolution (ADR) methods used in your jurisdiction to settle large commercial disputes?
 Is ADR used more in certain industries?
+What proportion of large commercial disputes is settled through ADR?

 Main ADR methods

 ADR methods in Japan include arbitration, mediation, conciliation and, broadly, negotiation.
 The ADR providers include courts, and administrative and civil organisations.
 The Law on the Promotion of the Use of Alternative Dispute Resolution (ADR Law) was enacted in 2004 and became effective on 1 April 2007.
 This law aims to ensure fair and efficient ADR mechanisms by limiting ADR providers to only those who are certified by the government.